json-schema-org/json-schema-spec/jsonschema-core.md

 ### Schema Location

-The schema location is the absolute, dereferenced location of the schema object that produced a result.
-The value MUST be expressed using the canonical IRI of the relevant schema resource plus a JSON Pointer fragment that indicates the schema object that produced the output.
-It MUST NOT include by-reference applicators such as `$ref` or `$dynamicRef`.[^14]
+The schema location is the canonical URI of the schema object plus a JSON Pointer fragment indicating the subschema that produced a result.
+In contrast with the evaluation path, the schema location MUST NOT include by-reference applicators such as `$ref` or `$dynamicRef`.

-[^14]: Note that "absolute" here is in the sense of "absolute filesystem path" (meaning the complete location) rather than the "absolute-IRI" terminology from RFC 3987 (meaning with scheme and without fragment).
-Schema locations will have a fragment in order to identify the specific schema object.

 ```
 https://example.com/schemas/common#/$defs/allOf/1